 Would you like to serve as an Election Judge?

-The City of Little Canada is looking for Election Judges to work during the Primary Election on Tuesday, August 11, and the General Election on Tuesday, November 3.
+The City of Little Canada is looking for Election Judges to work during the General Election on Tuesday, November 3.
+We need judges for either a full day shift (6am - close, approximately 10pm) or the late half day shift (1:30pm - close).

 Vote By Mail

 Paper applications must be submitted to the Ramsey County Elections Office.
-Once they receive your absentee ballot application, a ballot will be mailed to you after June 26 for the Primary Election.
+Once your absentee ballot application is received, a ballot will be mailed to you after September 18 for the General Election.

 Mail to: Ramsey County Elections, PO Box 64098, Saint Paul, MN 55164